iivanoo/covid-apps-observer/data/data_uk/reports/resources/md.your___4.01.08/report.md

 <img src="4_star_reviews_wordcloud.png" alt="md.your 4 reviews"/>
 </p>

+> This is a really good app.
+I think it could use some more features like pain location and number scale.<br> :date: __2021-01-29 20:37:49__

 > plenty of information, good amount of advice, wasn't able to recommend healthy practices specific to my condition.<br> :date: __2021-01-11 22:43:50__

 > it very nice to have a Healthy app to improve body works<br> :date: __2020-11-21 01:08:24__